We’re kind of past the ‘how I met’ part of the story… so consider this and all future parts the ‘disappointing series finale.’ [à la himym]

 We did connect, though.
 We fit… kind of.
 But I think some of it was wishful thinking because I was scared to be alone.
 And had we spent more time getting to know each other on the friend level, I would have had time to notice the things that were never going to be quite right.

 Maybe I would have come to realize that he wasn’t everything I wanted and I shouldn’t settle for less than everything.
-I’m not saying I’m better than he is or that he’s not a great guy because he is.
+I’m not saying I’m better than he is.
 He was some of what I wanted.
 Still is.
-He’s generous [often too generous for his means] and kind and smart and responsible.
+He’s generous [often too generous for his means] and kind and smart and mostly responsible.
 He can fix almost anything mechanical or electrical or structural.
-He does try to make everyone around him happy [unless he’s in a crappy mood], but sometimes we have to tell him how to make us happy and that makes it feel forced and meaningless.
+He usually tries to make everyone around him happy [unless he’s in a crappy mood], but sometimes we have to tell him how to make us happy and that makes it feel forced and meaningless.
 He can be funny and he gets my often dark sense of humor.
-And he’s a great dad.
+And he’s a good dad.
 But something is missing.
 And it always has been.
 I just got really really good at ignoring that.

 Nowhere in my description of John up there did I use words like sweet or romantic or affectionate or understanding or even supportive.
 Oh, he has his moments of affection and understanding.
 But these just aren’t words that rush through my mind when describing him.